-Thank you for participation in the ministry of Group Mission Trips, a nonprofit 501(c)(3) organization.
+Thank you for your participation in the ministry of Group Mission Trips, a nonprofit 501(c)(3) organization.
 You have the opportunity to discover the rewards of providing care through service and outreach to a community.
 Group Mission Trips (GMT) works with many vendors and subcontractors, such as schools, material suppliers, local community agencies, and churches.

 As a GMT participant, you may participate in activities such as carpentry, patching and installing drywall, roofing, digging, building steps and wheelchair ramps, insulating, painting, flooring, replacing windows and doors, and other miscellaneous types of home repair.
-Other projects could include yard work, cleaning, working with the elderly, children and/or animals.
+Other projects could include yard work, cleaning, working with the elderly, children, and/or animals.

-You may be using cleaning products and hand tools such as hoes, rakes, shovels, paintbrushes, and rollers.
+You may be using cleaning products and hand tools such as hoes, rakes, shovels, paint brushes, and rollers.
 You may be using a drill to drive screws and, if you’re over the age of 16, you may be using a drill for drilling holes.
 If you’re over the age of 18, you may be using power saws such as a circular saw.
 You may also be climbing up and down ladders with and without tools and materials, and working in high places such as on ladders or scaffolding.
 Please understand that you are not required to do any work that you consider to be unsafe.

 By signing the participant info form, you acknowledge these activities have inherent dangers that no amount of care, caution, instruction, or expertise can eliminate.
-Upon recognition of the inherent risks in the nature of the work involved and for the opportunity to participate in a mission trip, by your signature, you release and discharge GMT, and its directors, officers, employees, vendors and agents from liability.
+Upon recognition of the inherent risks like the work involved and for the opportunity to participate in a mission trip, by your signature, you release and discharge GMT, and its directors, officers, employees, vendors, and agents from liability.
 You further release and discharge all partner organizations from liability associated with serving at their organization as part of the mission trip experience.
-You covenant with them that you will never, individually or as legal guardians of participating individuals, institute any action at law or in equity for any personal injuries, or injuries to property, real or personal, caused by, or arising out of mission trips and other related activities sponsored by GMT, its successors and legal representatives.
+You covenant with them that you will never, individually or as legal guardians of participating individuals, institute any action at law or in equity for any personal injuries, or injuries to property, real or personal, caused by, or arising out of mission trips and other related activities sponsored by GMT, its successors, and legal representatives.
 You further agree to indemnify and hold GMT harmless against any and all costs, damages, and expenses, which may be incurred by them as a result of any lawsuit you might file against them.

 Photographs and/or video and sound recordings of yourself or your child may be made during the trip.
 You authorize the use of such material by GMT and our partner organizations for its purposes.